Keep Your Electric Bike Secure!

 Strong Locks Profile: Your city or town is a place with lots of bicycle theft (New York City, San Francisco, etc.) and you don’t mind carrying a heavy lock.

-I recommend the combination of the U-lock with a cable or chain because this can make locking your e-bike to anything (bike parking, sign post, tree, etc.) easy and secure.
+I also recommend the combination of the U-lock with a cable or chain because this can make locking your e-bike to anything (bike parking, sign post, tree, etc.) easy and secure.
 If you just get a U-lock it maybe harder to find something to lock your bike to because the U-lock has a relatively small inner dimension.

 I like the name of this one: Kryptonite New York Fahgettaboutit.
 This is a heavy duty chain with small U-lock that I think would make a thief Fahgettaboutit!
 Seriously, this lock will make any thief walk right by your e-bike and go after an easier target.
 NOTE: this is a very heavy lock!